cboiam/people/README.md

 ## Usage

-Read and understand the existing code, add the FluentValidation package to the project and integrate it with the web api to start writing the validations described in the [Stories](#Stories) section.
+Read and understand the existing code then do the following tasks.

+- Add the FluentValidation package to the project.
+- Integrate FluentValidation with the web api (https://docs.fluentvalidation.net/en/latest/aspnet.html).
-Treat the validation errors to be in the structure of a List of ErrorViewModel.
+- Treat the validation errors to be in the structure of a List of ErrorViewModel.
+- Start writing the validations described in the [Stories](#Stories) section.
+(All validators should be tested, preferably using helpers https://docs.fluentvalidation.net/en/latest/testing.html)

 ## Stories